jyyulab/NetBID/docs/docs/network_construction/network_construction.md

 use_list  <- get.TF_SIG.list(use_genes,use_gene_type=use_gene_type)
 ```

-The above two steps are not required if user could get the `TF_list` and `SIG_list` with the same ID type as the expression matrix, just input in the `SJAracne.prepare()`.
+The above two steps are *not required* if user could get the `TF_list` and `SIG_list` with the same ID type as the expression matrix, just input them in the `SJAracne.prepare()`.

 The final step is to prepare the input for running SJAracne.

 User could choose to use part of the samples or use all.
+And in one project, multiple networks could be generated by setting different `prj.name`.
+For example, if want to generate Group4 specific network, user could choose to use samples in Group4 by setting the `use.samples` and give it an easily identified project name such as `prj.name='Group4_net'`.
+This `prj.name` is important in the [Driver estimation](../driver_estimation) part.

 The `IQR.thre` and `IQR.loose_thre` will be passed to `IQR.filter()`.
-The `loose_gene` in this function will be the genes in `TF_list` and `SIG_list` as we want to keep more possible drivers in the network generation.
+The `loose_gene` in this function will be the genes in `TF_list` and `SIG_list` as we want to keep more possible drivers in the network construction.
+In the demo network of NetBID2, in order to control the file size, the `IQR.thre=0.9` and `IQR.loose_thre=0.7`.
+In real practice, `IQR.thre=0.5` and `IQR.loose_thre=0.1` is recommended.

 ```R
 # select sample for analysis